Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Let It Be

-On January 3, Paul brought back “Let It Be“, a song he was working on since September 1968 at least.
-On this day, he brought it, and they started working on it as a group.
+On January 3, Paul introduced “Let It Be“, a song he had been working on since at least September 1968.
+On this day, he brought it to the group, and they began working on it together.

 After a lunch break, they returned to “Let It Be” again, Paul calling out the chords to George during the performance.
 “You know the chords to ‘Mother Mary,’ don’t you?” he asked George, the group referring to the descending instrumental section as “the F bit.”
 Ringo also began working out his drum part while John occasionally sang during the choruses.
 Alot of the lyrics were in place at this point, although the final verse was yet to be written.
 The Beatles had only scratched the surface in becoming acquainted with the song.